Vizzuality/science-code-challenge/README.md

 ### The challenge

-We would like you to analyse the data in relation to the areas of interest in the ares.geojson file and contextualize it.
+We would like you to analyse the data in relation to the areas of interest in the [areas.geojson](./areas.geojson) file and contextualize it.

 At minimum we would like to see at least one map and a statistical chart.